moisestech/deep-learning-js/Part-2-Intro-TF-JS/2_setup-linear-regress/2-2-inside-model-fit/2-2-1-Intuitions-Gradient-Optimizations.md

 # Intuit Gradient Optims

-## 2.2.1 Intuitions Gradient Optimizations
+## 2.2.1 The intuitions behind gradient-descent optimization
 ---
 from [[_2-2-inside-model-fit]]